-In March 2021, the Company entered into a discovery research and license agreement, as amended, with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") to focus on the discovery of novel inhibitors targeting the SARS-CoV-2 nsp5 main protease (Mpro).
-The agreement is designed to accelerate the development of pan-coronavirus agents to treat COVID-19 and potential future coronavirus outbreaks.
+In March 2021, the Company entered into a discovery research and license agreement, as amended, with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") to focus on the discovery of novel inhibitors targeting the SARS-CoV-2 nsp5 main protease ("Mpro").
+The agreement was designed to accelerate the development of pan-coronavirus agents to treat COVID-19 and potential future coronavirus outbreaks.
 This collaboration brought together the Company's expertise in the discovery and development of antiviral agents with X-Chem's industry leading DNA-encoded library (DEL) technology and Proteros' protein sciences, biophysics and structural biology capabilities and provides important synergies to potentially identify safe and effective therapies against coronaviruses including SARS-CoV-2.
-The collaboration allows for the rapid screening of one of the largest small molecule libraries against Mpro (an essential protein required for the virus to replicate itself) and the use of state-of-the-art structure guided methods to rapidly optimize Mpro inhibitors to progress to clinical candidates.
-Through this collaboration, the Company has identified and obtained a worldwide exclusive license to several molecules that inhibit Mpro, a validated target for the treatment of COVID-19 and potential future coronavirus outbreaks.
-In the fourth quarter of 2022, the Company nominated AB-343 as its lead candidate that inhibits Mpro and the Company is also continuing lead optimization activities for an nsp12 viral polymerase candidate.
+The collaboration allowed for the rapid screening of one of the largest small molecule libraries against Mpro (an essential protein required for the virus to replicate itself) and the use of state-of-the-art structure guided methods to rapidly optimize Mpro inhibitors to progress to clinical candidates.
+Through this collaboration, the Company identified and obtained a worldwide exclusive license to several molecules that inhibit Mpro, a validated target for the treatment of COVID-19 and potential future coronavirus outbreaks.
+In the fourth quarter of 2022, the Company nominated AB-343 as its lead candidate that inhibits Mpro.

-The agreement provides for payments by the Company to X-Chem and Proteros upon satisfaction of certain development, regulatory and commercial milestones, as well as royalties on sales.
-The agreement with X-Chem and Proteros was amended, effective March 31, 2022, primarily to extend the term of the collaboration and update the funding and fee structure.
-The Company incurred \$0.5 million and \$0.3 million of expenses related to the collaboration during the three months ended March 31, 2023 and 2022, respectively.
+The agreement, as amended, provided for payments by the Company to X-Chem and Proteros upon satisfaction of certain development, regulatory and commercial milestones, as well as royalties on sales.
+The Company incurred less than \$0.1 million and \$1.0 million of expenses related to the collaboration during the three and nine months ended September 30, 2023, respectively, and \$0.6 million and \$0.9 million during the three and nine months ended September 30, 2022, respectively.
 Those costs are reflected in research and development in the statements of operations and comprehensive loss.